 Policy Code: 4400 Attendance

-Attendance in school and participation in class are an integral part of academic achievement and the teaching-learning process.
-Regular attendance develops patterns of behavior essential to professional and personal success in life.
+School attendance and class participation are integral parts of academic achievement and the teaching-learning process.
+Through regular attendance, students develop patterns of behavior essential to professional and personal success in life.
 Regular attendance by every student is mandatory.
 The State of North Carolina requires that every child in the State between the ages of 7 (or younger if enrolled) and 16 attend school.

 3. death in the immediate family;